top of page

 • Every team is encouraged to show up with interesting, funky team uniforms.

-• Every team is also required to prepare a team song which they are expected to perform at the tournaments.
+• Every team is also encouraged to prepare a team song which they may perform at the tournaments.

 SoCal Season 1

-CONGRATULATIONS TO THE TEAM COMPETING FOR LOS ANGELES FOR WINNING THE INAUGURAL SOUTHERN CALIFORNIA CITY SLAMS CHAMPIONSHIP!
+CONGRATULATIONS TO THE TEAM COMPETING FOR NORTH HOLLYWOOD FOR WINNING THE SECOND SOUTHERN CALIFORNIA CITY SLAMS CHAMPIONSHIP!

 This is how it all began...